Tornados and related severe storms show the real power and destruction that Mother Nature can dish out.

 Writer: Ron McGee

-Let’s start out with a nuclear power plant and say, throw in a tornado (surprise, surprise) to make things interesting in this small town in West Tennessee.
+Let’s start with a nuclear power plant and say, throw in a tornado (surprise, surprise) to make things interesting in this small town in West Tennessee.
 Don’t worry; we have Sharon Lawrence running the nuclear plant and Mark-Paul Gosselaar as a deputy both working to save the day.
 But can they?

 Don’t be fooled by the first few minutes of this movie.
-The Mr. Roger’s Neighborhood meets Babe opening quickly turns into the disaster sequence that you want to see.
+Mr. Roger’s Neighborhood meets Babe opening quickly turns into the disaster sequence that you want to see.

 My favorite lines from the movie: “Great, we are in a nuclear power plant, and we can’t get power.”
 “This is no time for irony, Potter.”